-In the absence of normal services, please see our twentieth “virtual update” as we spend this Sunday at home.
+As we are now locked down in Wales, please see our twenty-first “virtual update” as we spend this Sunday at home.
 This week’s update includes a new audio sermon and suggested hymn.

-In this week’s sermon, we will consider the life of King Hezekiah who helped the nation of Judah restore worship in his day – which is fitting for us as a church as we prepare for worship being restored in the coming week.
+In this week’s sermon, we will return to Jesus Sermon on the Mount and consider what lessons we can learn through the mountain itself.
 Click the link below to listen to this latest sermon or visit our Sermon page to listen to more.

 This picture illustrates the sad reality that we all must face someday; however, there is a glimmer of light even in a graveyard, for those who believe in the Gospel.
 In fact the light of the Gospel that once burned bright all across Wales is still changing people’s lives today, giving them hope beyond the grave and life worth living.

 The Gospel is truly good news; it is indeed the best news in this world because it is the answer to the world’s greatest problem.
 Does the world have a problem?
 Of course, we all know that it does.
 There is suffering and trouble in every part of this world; whether you look upon the troubled international scene or whether you look among your own friends and family, you will find people mistreating one another and lives permanently affected.

 The world’s greatest problem is what the Bible calls sin.
 Sin occurs in various forms, but essentially it is the breaking of the law.
 This is not simply the breaking of a nation’s laws but breaking the universal moral laws that God instituted to govern this world (1 John 3:4).
 When people choose to sin, they often hurt and offend other people; and unfortunately, everyone has sinned.
 You likely would admit that even you are not perfect; yet that implies that even you are a sinner.
 Sadly, we all are guilty of the world’s greatest problem.
 As the Bible says we “all have sinned” and the result of that is that we “have come short of the glory of God” (Romans 3:23).